FSCI

 The use of pesticides per area of cropland (kg active ingredient per hectare); pesticide use can cause pollution and harm health.

-A measure of the environmental efficiency of agricultural production.
+A measure of the efficiency of nitrogen application in agricultural production.

 Thematic Area 3: Livelihoods, poverty, and equity